AW-2021/PlatonicClub-website/README.md

 ## Login and Register

-<div align="justify">Upon accessing the URL of the website, a user is brought to the login page from where they can login as a customer or administrator, if they already have an account.
+<p align="justify">Upon accessing the URL of the website, a user is brought to the login page from where they can login as a customer or administrator, if they already have an account.
 If not, then a user can click on the 'Register Now' button, directing them to the Register page, where they fill out a form to sign up with the website.
-When a person logs in as a customer, they are brought to the main website but when an administrator logs in they are directed to the admin dashboard instead.</div><br>
+When a person logs in as a customer, they are brought to the main website but when an administrator logs in they are directed to the admin dashboard instead.</p>

 ![login and register](screenshot_images/login.png)